dartmouth-cs52/dartmouth-cs52.github.io/README.md

 Next, we'll need some specific react-native components that some other open source developers have kindly provided to us.
 This is fairly common in the react-native community, and it's great to have these pre-styled components at our disposal so we don't have to go through all the trouble of making an input field look nice, for example.

-🚀 There's one additional componentswe'll be using in the workshop: [react-native-search-box](https://github.com/crabstudio/react-native-search-box), a simple input field made to look like the classic iOS search bar.
+🚀 There's one additional component we'll be using in the workshop: [react-native-search-box](https://github.com/crabstudio/react-native-search-box), a simple input field made to look like the classic iOS search bar.

 `$ npm install --save react-native-search-box`

+🚀 And of course, we need to just install everything that react-native init has kindly provided us with in its `package.json`:

+`$ npm install`

 ## Basic Navigation
 One of the classic navigation components in iOS is the Tab Bar.